Wrong-Patient Surgery Lawyer in Washington, D.C.

 - 2 What Are the Dangers of Wrong-Patient Surgeries?

 - 3 Can You File a Lawsuit for a Wrong-Patient Surgery in Washington, D.C.?

 - 4 Other Common Issues Experienced In Surgical Procedures, Warranting a Medical Malpractice Claim

 - 5 How Our Wrong-Patient Lawyers in Washington, D.C.
 Can Help You

 - 6 Our Washington, D.C.
 Wrong-Patient Surgery Lawyers Are Here for You

-Performing surgery on the wrong patient – who could possibly make such a mistake?
+Performing surgery on the wrong patient – who could possibly make such an error?
 It may strike you as impossible that any doctor, nurse or other medical professional could allow such an event to occur.
 However, all it takes is a simple overlook or a breakdown in communication.